-Knowing and understanding your cycle are important for your everyday life but If you are thinking about starting a family in the near future, now is probably a good time to make sure you understand exactly how and why we have periods.
+Knowing and understanding your cycle are important for your everyday life but if you are thinking about starting a family in the future or are interested in your fertility and general health, now is probably a good time to make sure you understand exactly how and why we have periods.
 It is actually astounding how much misinformation and uncertainty surrounds a subject that for half of the world´s population is a monthly fact of life and without which there would be no babies!

 The menstrual cycle is the monthly sequence of changes a woman´s reproductive system goes through in preparation for a potential pregnancy.
 During each menstrual cycle, an egg develops and is released from the ovaries.
 Meanwhile the lining of the uterus builds up in preparation for a fertilized egg.
 If a pregnancy doesn’t happen, the uterine lining is shed as a menstrual period and the cycle begins again.